yearn/yearn-devdocs/docs/developers/smart-contracts/deprecated/V3/version-3.0.2/VaultV3.md

 > type: `view function`
 >

-Get the the total amount of funds invested across all strategies.
+Get the total amount of funds invested across all strategies.

 Returns: